dutzi/dutzi.github.io/content/blog/building-firebase-functions-declarations/index.md

 });
 ```

-Ideally, my tool would "scrape" the function passed to `functions.https.onCall` and infer its argument and return types.
+Ideally, my tool would extract the function passed to `functions.https.onCall` and infer its argument and return types.

 This could be done using the [TypeScript compiler](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) and other tools (like [ts-query](https://github.com/phenomnomnominal/tsquery) or [ts-morph](https://github.com/dsherret/ts-morph)), but because I only learnt about these methods after making this tool I went for a different approach.
 Maybe someday I'll revisit this tool and introduce these changes, but for now it's good enough.